 Last Updated on

-Winter may not seem like the most fun and appealing of seasons (especially now the bright lights of Christmas are fading to a distant memory) but there’s still a lot to love!
-In fact, winter holds some of the most potent pathways towards conscious living, and is AS essential for our happiness, health and spiritual growth as every other season.
+Winter.
+It may not seem like the most fun and appealing of seasons (especially when the bright lights of Christmas start fading to a distant memory) but there’s still a lot to love!
+In fact, winter holds some of the most potent pathways towards not only health and wellness, but conscious living, and is AS essential for our happiness, health and spiritual growth as every other time of the year!

 Here are seven reasons the winter is essential for your evolution (and a few tips to help you make the most of it!)